Latteralus/MCHRT/DevDocuments/definitions.md

     ```bash
     npm run db:seed:all
     ```
     This command now runs `npm run build:config && npx sequelize-cli db:seed:all`.
-It first ensures the `src/config/config.js` file is up-to-date, then finds and executes the `up` method in `src/db/seeders/002-fake-data.js`.
-This script then `require`s the compiled JavaScript models from `./dist-seed` to interact with the database.
+It first ensures the `src/config/config.js` file is up-to-date, then finds and executes the `up` method in the seeder files (like `src/db/seeders/002-fake-data.js`).
+These scripts then `require` the compiled JavaScript output from `./dist-seed` (likely needing to target `dist-seed/db/index.js`) to interact with the database using the initialized models.
-    This command runs `sequelize db:seed:all`, which finds and executes the `up` method in `src/db/seeders/002-fake-data.js`.
-This script then `require`s the compiled JavaScript models from `./dist-seed` to interact with the database.

-**Note:** If you modify any TypeScript models (`src/modules/**/*.ts`) or the `src/db/sequelize.ts` file, you **must** re-run `npm run db:seed:compile` before running `npm run db:seed:all` to ensure the seeder uses the latest compiled model code.
+**Important:** If you modify any TypeScript models (`src/modules/**/*.ts`) or the central DB initializer (`src/db/index.ts`), you **must** re-run `npm run db:seed:compile` before running `npm run db:seed:all` to ensure the seeder uses the latest compiled code.
 The `npm run db:seed:all` command automatically handles rebuilding the `src/config/config.js` file if `src/config/config.ts` changes.